kyma-project/examples/call-ec/README.md

 ### Expose the lambda function

-1. Edit the [expose-ec-function.yml](expose-ec-function.yaml) file, and change the `$YOUR_DOMAIN` placeholder in the `hostname` parameter value to the domain of your Kyma cluster.
+1. Edit the [`expose-ec-function.yml`](expose-ec-function.yaml) file and change the `$YOUR_DOMAIN` placeholder in the `hostname` parameter value to the domain of your Kyma cluster.
 For example, a local Kyma cluster uses the `kyma.local` domain.

 2. Expose the lambda function.
-Specify the Namespace to which you deployed the lambda in the command.
-Run:
+Specify the Namespace to which you deployed the lambda.
+Run this command:
 ```
 kubectl apply -f ./expose-ec-function.yml
 ```

 ### Deploy the Web UI application

-1. Edit the [web-ui/.env](web-ui/.env) file and set URLs appropriate for used EC instance for:
-   **REACT_APP_OAUTH2_ISSUER**, **REACT_APP_OAUTH2_JWKS_URI**, and **REACT_APP_OAUTH2_AUTHORIZE_URL**.
+1. Edit the [`web-ui/.env`](web-ui/.env) file and set addresses appropriate for the SAP Commerce instance for **REACT_APP_OAUTH2_ISSUER**, **REACT_APP_OAUTH2_JWKS_URI**, and **REACT_APP_OAUTH2_AUTHORIZE_URL**.
-   For most installations only `mycommerce.kyma.cx` domain has to be replaced with EC instance domain.
+   For most installations, only the `mycommerce.kyma.cx` domain has to be replaced with the domain of the SAP Commerce instance.

-1. Deploy the Web UI application in the Namespace of your choice and create a Kubernetes service and an Api resource for it:
+1. Deploy the Web UI application in the Namespace of your choice, and create a Kubernetes service and an Api resource for it:

   ```bash
   kubectl apply -f ./web-ui/deployment.yaml